epetryshyn/Golf-Scorecard-Buddy-Privacy-Policy/README.md

 Firebase servers are located in the United States and therefore are subject to the Patriot Act.
 Firebase's Privacy Policy can be found at https://www.firebase.com/terms/privacy-policy.html

 All data entered into the app is saved locally onto your device.
-There is no information collected about you or your app usage by us.
-There is no financial or payment information, and no contact information used by the app.
+The data entered is used to create scorecards, templates, and tee time reminders.
+There is no information collected about you or your app usage by the developer.